Skip to main content

 It doesn't.
 Landed costs numbers will not be synced back to your accounting platform.

-How do I add my shipping box and fulfillment cost to my landed costs?
+How do I add my shipping box, fulfillment costs, or Amazon placement fees to my landed costs?

 Did this answer your question?